-RISK & ISSUES It is proven that a diverse company is a more successful and impactful company.
-A diverse workforcereflects the cultural diversity of the world.
+Inequity in pay is addressed on three levels at BIG.
+We conduct regular salary calibrations every year, which lead to salary adjustments.
+We ensure internal equality by calibrating employees on similar seniority levels with similar roles in the office.
+Secondly, we have introduced profit sharing at BIG.
+Provided BIG has delivered a result above a certain level, every employee at BIG gets a percentage of their salary as a bonus depending on management level.
+The third level is ensuring that we have easy access to accurate data every year.
+This allows us to annually map whether salary adjustments are fairly distributed and whether we have managed to close any potential gaps.
+RISKS & ISSUES It is proven that a diverse company is a more successful and impactful company.
+A diverse workforce reflects the cultural diversity of the world.
 As architects, this is critical to be able to build a better future for us all.
 Without providing an equal and equitable work environment, a company will be unable to maintain a safe environment for their employees, and therefore will be unable to retain the talent they need to succeed in various markets and with clients.
-2022 GOALS In 2022, 47% of the total workforce at BIG are women: 45% of architects/designers; 37% of Associates and Directors, 67% of the C-suite, 17% of the partner group, and 33% of the External board members.
-In response to ongoing racial inequality in the United States and many other places in the world, BIG implemented a Diversity, Equity, and Inclusion (DEI) Committee to ensure that all employees at BIG feel safe, heard, and that they can succeed at BIG in equal part to their peers.
+2023 GOALS In 2022, 42% of the workforce at BIG' Copenhagen office are women, while the number is 43% globally.
+The percentage of female Associates and Directors make up 31% in Copenhagen, and 35% globally.
+Women in BIG's Partner group count 37% in Copenhagen and 17% globally, and of the External board members 33% are women.
+In response to ongoing racial inequality in the world, BIG implemented a Diversity, Equity, and Inclusion (DEI) Committee to ensure that all employees at BIG feel safe, heard, and that they can succeed at BIG in equal part to their peers.
 This task force was assisted by employees voluntarily as well.
 The first goal of the DEI Committee was to have a thorough understanding of BIG's existing practices and protocols to ensure an equitable and equal work environment, as well as the success of these practices and protocols.

-In 2021, we created a framework of 6 DEI Pillars to act on our goals.
-2022 ACTIVITIES In 2022, we are continuing our efforts with the Diversity, Equity, and Inclusion Committee by following through on the goals that we established last year.
-Our current leadership includes 94 individuals, 32% of whom identify as women, while 18% in our NYC office identify as non-white/caucasian.
+2023 ACTIVITIES In 2023, we are continuing our efforts with the Diversity, Equity, and Inclusion Committee by following through on the goals that we established last year.
+Our current leadership in Copenhagen includes 39 individuals, 28% of whom identify as women.
 We aim to increase the inclusion of women to 40% of our leadership, and the number of BIPOC individuals to 25% by 2025.
-We have outlined six pillars to achieve this: - Employing: We continue to offer equal opportunity at all levels and are committed to doing our part to steer the profession onto a more progressive path starting with equitable hiring practices. - Developing: We seek to empower and enable our colleagues to reach their fullest talent, skill and intelligence guided by principles of inclusion and equity. - Collaborating: We will find more equitable design opportunities and partner with long overlooked minority and women owned collaborators. - Designing: Through our work we will continue the long- standing commitment to inclusive design focusing in equal measures and quantities on impactful projects that consider all genders, ages, abilities or disabilities, sexual orientations, ethnicities, and races. - Communicating: At BIG we will continue to provide an inclusive work environment where we continuously learn from one another and where everyone who joins our journey is listened to and treated with respect. - Giving: Beyond BIG, we will invest into the communities we call home through local school and community programs to ensure that the world we are designing for is more just and humane.
-AUTI-CORRUPTION INTRODUCTION BIG values transparency and does not tolerate any form of corruption.
-We are determined to maintain the highest standards of integrity and work ethics among our staff and across all areas of activity.
-We therefore maintain a zero-tolerance policy towards corruption in all its forms.
-BIG will not participate in corruption; BIG will not contribute to corruption; BIG will not support corruption.
-APPROACH Externally, when submitting to Requests for Qualifications (RFQs) or Requests for Proposals (RFPs), we always inform the client if there is any potential conflict of interest and make sure that the collaborators on our team do so as well.
-When choosing projects to pursue, BIG also makes sure that our collaborators and clients are not involved in any activities that suggest corruption.
-We will not give or accept bribery in any form, and we will not use deception, trickery or breach of confidence to gain an unfair or dishonest advantage.
-RISKS & ISSUES
+We have outlined six pillars to achieve this: - Employing: We continue to offer equal opportunity at all levels and are committed to doing our part to steer the profession onto a more progressive path starting with equitable hiring practices. - Developing: We seek to empower and enable our colleagues to reach their fullest talent, skill and intelligence guided by principles of inclusion and equity. - Collaborating: We will find more equitable design opportunities and partner with long overlooked minority and women owned collaborators. - Designing: Through our work we will continue the long- standing commitment to inclusive design focusing in equal measures and quantities on impactful projects that consider all genders, ages, abilities or disabilities, sexual orientations, ethnicities, and races. - Communicating: At BIG we will continue to provide an inclusive work environment where we continuously learn from one another and where everyone who joins our journey is listened to and treated with respect. - Giving: Beyond BIG, we will invest in the communities we call home through local schools and community programs to ensure that the world we are designing for is more just and humane.